muonorb/Disaster-Rescue-application/README.md

 Only the APK file is available for download.
 To get the APK and more details:

-1. Download the APK file.
+1. Download the APK file "https://drive.google.com/drive/folders/1tIY6DDNv64vnVCp84IwCT9HnN_nkzOzs?usp=sharing".
 2. Install the APK on your Android device.
 3. Follow the in-app instructions to get started.